 The Spy Who Jumped Off the Screen

-A stunningly clever idea lies at the heart of this sophisticated thriller.
-Former covert operative Ty Hunter has become, almost by accident, the number one film star in the world.
-Recruited for a clandestine mission to prevent the theft of nuclear warheads, he deploys every skill he has as an actor, soldier, and spy.
-Donning his fame as a disguise, Ty matches wits and muscle with an enigmatic billionaire and his nefarious protégé Philip Frost-two supremely sophisticated adversaries- even as he falls for the entrancing woman closest to them both, the jewelry designer Isabella Cavill.
+The novel's charismatic hero, former covert operative Ty Hunter, has become, almost by accident, the number one film star in the world.
+When he is recruited on a clandestine mission to thwart the transfer of nuclear warheads into rogue hands, he must deploy every skill he has as an actor, soldier, and spy.
+Donning his fame as a disguise, Ty matches wits and muscle with the enigmatic billionaire Ian Santal and his nefarious protégé Philip Frost-two supremely sophisticated adversaries- even as he falls in love with the entrancing young woman closest to them both, the jewelry designer Isabella Cavill.

 -Clive Cussler, #1 New York Times bestselling author of The Kingdom